Walt Disney World Dining Plan & Tables in Wonderland

 Last but not least, consider whether the included beverages will work for you.
 We like to drink wine with dinner, which isn’t included in the plan.
 If you like soft drinks, regular bottled water, coffee or tea, great – those are included.
 If you prefer wine or beer, fancy mineral water, espresso, smoothies, etc., you will end up paying for your beverages.
 (Occasionally servers counted an espresso as a beverage on our plan, but not usually.)

-Even with all of its potential problems, it’s not hard to get your money’s worth on the Dining Plan.
-Below are examples of bills from Tutto Italia and The Wave:
+Even with all of its potential problems, you can get your money’s worth on the Dining Plan, but it’s harder than it used to be.
+Below are examples of bills from Tutto Italia and The Wave [Editor’s note: The original calculation was from 2008; we recalculated this with similar dishes in 2016]:

 |Tutto Italia (Epcot)||The Wave (Contemporary Resort)|